Blog Breather & Some Greatest Hits

 As you may have noticed, I haven’t been blogging much lately.

-It’s that for the past year and a half, my writing time has been spent working on a book.
-Until I get back to this blog, I thought I’d invite you to check out or perhaps revisit some of what I think are the more interesting posts.
+It’s that for the past while, my writing time has been spent mostly working on a book.
+Until I get back to blogging more regularly, I thought I’d invite you to check out or revisit some of what I think are the more interesting posts.

 SPIRITUAL REPORTAGE